danielkitchener/CBZOptimizer/README.md

 - Process multiple chapters in parallel.
 - Option to override the original files (CBR files are converted to CBZ and original CBR is deleted).
 - Watch a folder for new CBZ/CBR files and optimize them automatically.
+- Set time limits for chapter conversion to avoid hanging on problematic files.

 ## Installation